jefflill/checkrr/NAS-SETUP.md

   /dev/nvme2n1p128: PARTUUID="99009e79-d999-a659-32e5-993bfb698a80"
   ```

-* Scan the file for lines with **LABEL="BACKUP-0** and **LABEL="BACKUP-1** and
+* Scan the file for lines with **LABEL="BACKUPx-0** and **LABEL="BACKUPx-1** and
   extract the disk path from the beginning of the matching lines.
+Our convention
+  will that the **"x"** in **BACKUPx-*** refers to a backup disk set and the digit
+  after the dash specifies the disk number in th set.

 * Mount the disks like (using the labels to identify the drives):

   ```
-  mount /dev/sdf1 /mnt/backup-0
+  mount /dev/sdf1 /mnt/backupx-0
-  mount /dev/sdg1 /mnt/backup-1
+  mount /dev/sdg1 /mnt/backupx-1
   ```

 * Copy the files being backed up.